 Employee Giving

-Through LCCC Employee+ Giving, partners may choose the area in which they directly support our students, including:
+Through LCCC Employee Giving contributions, employees may choose the area in which they directly support our students, including:

 • Pathway Endowments- Make a gift to a Pathway Endowment to support students long-term by providing class materials, student stipends and scholarships, and implementing Student Experiential Learning.